David Cunliffe: In Opposition (2008–2013)

 After the 2008 general election defeat of the Labour Party, Cunliffe was made Labour's spokesman for finance, shadowing National's Finance Minister, Bill English.
 Cunliffe had been touted as a future leader of the party, and party insiders had suggested he seriously considered challenging Phil Goff as leader in the aftermath of the 2008 election.
 Speculation of a leadership challenge again arose during the June 2010 expenses scandal and again after Chris Carter's resignation from the party.

 After Labour lost the 2011 general election and Goff stood down, Cunliffe ran for the party leadership with Nanaia Mahuta on a ticket for deputy leader.
 Grant Robertson and David Parker also entered the race, but subsequently backed David Shearer, who won the high-profile race.
 Robertson became deputy leader, while Parker took Cunliffe's finance spokesmanship.
 Shearer retained Cunliffe in a senior role on the front bench, with the economic development and associate finance roles.

 In November 2012 during a Labour Party conference, there was much media speculation Cunliffe would launch a challenge against David Shearer for leadership of the party.
 On the morning of 19 November, Cunliffe confirmed he was not challenging Shearer, and would indeed back him if a vote was taken.
+However, Cunliffe was accused of demonstrating disloyalty and subsequently stripped of his front bench position and his portfolios.